Contraception and Sexual Health Clinic (CASH)

-Who do I see for the above? - We have drop in and prebookable CASH Clinics 5 mornings a week Monday - Friday run by our nursing team with support from the Doctors.
+Who do I see for the above? - We have drop in and prebookable CASH Clinics Monday - Friday 9.30am - 11.30am run by our nursing team.
 The nurses who work in this clinic are all fully trained in Sexual Health.
 Come along to this clinic if you require Sexual Health Screening or Advice about Sexual Health matters.
 Its is a confidential service and a general history will be taken and if appropriate any screening tests will be done on the same day.

 Chlamydia is the most common sexually transmitted infection diagnosed and treated in the United Kingdom.
 Highest test rates are seen mainly in young men and women less than 25 years.
 Chlamydia is often asymptomatic (no symptoms present) in 70% of females and 50% of males.
 If left untreated 10% to 40% of women develop pelvic inflammatory disease (PID).